raspberrypilearning/scratch-3-phrasebook/en/step_3.md

 There are no national flags in the library so you will need to download some images of the flags or draw them.

 --- task ---
-To create a sprite using an image, download an image or use the one found in the resources for this project, hover over the choose a sprite button and click the upload button.
+To create a sprite using an image, download an image of the Spanish flag or use the one found in the resources for this project (link), hover over the choose a sprite button and click the upload button.

 ![Scratch 3.0 choose a sprite button - upload](images/spriteButton.png)